Firefighters rescue two cows who fell into a slurry tank

-Around 25 firefighters helped rescue, two cows both in calf, who fell into a slurry tank on a farm in Co Armagh this morning.
+Around 25 firefighters helped rescue, two cows both in calf, who fell into a slurry tank on a farm in Co Armagh at the weekend.

-Emergency services were called to the farm on Kingsmill Road, Bessbrook at around 7.35am this morning.
+Emergency services were called to the farm on Kingsmill Road, Bessbrook at around 7.35am on Saturday morning.

 NI Fire and Rescue Service Group Commander Alan O’Neill said it appeared the cows had somehow fallen into a slurry pit.